python/mypy/docs/source/stubgen.rst

 .. option:: --inspect-mode

     Import and inspect modules instead of parsing source code.
-This is the default behavior for c modules and pyc-only packages.
-The flag is useful to force inspection for pure python modules that make use of dynamically generated members that would otherwiswe be omitted when using the default behavior of code parsing.
+This is the default behavior for C modules and pyc-only packages.
+The flag is useful to force inspection for pure Python modules that make use of dynamically generated members that would otherwise be omitted when using the default behavior of code parsing.
 Implies :option:`--no-analysis` as analysis requires source code.